More case studies with Cofrastra®

 The various elements of the building ensemble complement one another with their contrasting features and come together to create a remarkable whole.
 The interplay between old and new and horizontal and vertical is clearly the result of the expressive design of the Grossmarkthalle on the one hand and the modern shaping of the office tower and entrance building on the other.

 The horizontal market hall structure and the office tower blend together to form a prominent urban building ensemble that shapes the entire city scape.
 At the local area level, the new ECB premises are an important link between Frankfurt’s east end and the Main River and is helping to change the area from an industrial district into a district with a more service-oriented infrastructure.

 Several functional buildings surrounding the Grossmarkthalle to the east and west were removed prior to the construction works which has provided an uninterrupted view of the massive market structure.

-Apart from environmental issues, technical efficiency and functional requirements, sustainability in construction also takes into account reuse and social aspects.
-The reuse and conversion of the Grossmarkthalle, an integral part of the ECB’s new premises, contribute to the sustainability of the overall building design.
+Apart from environmental issues, technical efficiency, and functional requirements, sustainability in construction also takes into account reuse and social aspects.
+The reuse and conversion of the Grossmarkthalle, an integral part of the ECB’s new premises, contributes to the sustainability of the overall building design.

-When the its annexe buildings were dismantled, the bricks of the façades were carefully removed by hand, cleaned and preserved in order to use original building materials for the requisite restoration work on the hall.
+When the annexe buildings were dismantled, the bricks of the facades were carefully removed by hand, cleaned, and preserved in order to use original building materials for the requisite restoration work on the hall.

 - efficient insulation